anilipour/anilipour.github.io/cosmology.md

 show: hide
 ---

 My primary research projects at Yale since 2020 have been in cosmology, advised by Nikhil Padmanabhan.

+### Improved Cosmic Displacement Field Estimation

+I am currently working with Farnik Nikakhtar and Nikhil Padmanabhan on improving estimations of the cosmic displacement field, which encodes the displacement of particles from the initial conditions, using convolutional neural networks.
+More information can be found in my [senior thesis report](/files/SeniorThesis.pdf).

 ### Linear Point Scale Estimation with Neural Networks

-I am currently working with Farnik Nikakhtar and Nikhil Padmanabhan on estimating the linear point, the halfway point between the Baryon Acoustic Oscillations (BAO) dip and peak features in the two-point correlation function, using neural networks.
+I worked with Farnik Nikakhtar and Nikhil Padmanabhan on estimating the linear point, the halfway point between the Baryon Acoustic Oscillations (BAO) dip and peak features in the two-point correlation function, using neural networks.
 More information can be found in my [iPoster](https://aas242-aas.ipostersessions.com/Default.aspx?s=86-D2-09-E0-43-0F-A3-67-17-B4-3D-E5-79-17-B4-C2) presented at AAS 242 in Albuquerque.

 ### Lyman-$\alpha$ Forest 1D Power Spectrum Estimation